rhagerty32/turleShelter/README.md

 # Turtle Shelter Website 🐢

 Welcome to the Turtle Shelter Website Project!
 This Node.js and EJS-powered website is designed for a school project to demonstrate web development skills.
-The site supports **Turtle Shelter**, a nonprofit organization dedicated to crafting turtle-inspired vests for homeless individuals.
+The site supports **Turtle Shelter**, a nonprofit organization dedicated to crafting vests for homeless individuals.

 ---